 Admire more public art nearby, including two sculptures by Claes Oldenburg, Paint Torch (128 N. Broad St.) and Clothespin (S. 15th and Market Streets).
 You can also learn more about prominent murals in the area, like Tree of Knowledge, Water Gives Life, or Start From Here, on a walking tour led by Mural Arts Philadelphia or on your own by using the program’s digital map as a guide.

 Visit the Fabric Workshop and Museum, a cool modern art exhibition space, whose unique artist-in-residence program has resulted in an archive of one-of-a-kind collaborations with internationally renowned artists such as Roy Lichtenstein and Kara Walker.
 Stroll through the Pennsylvania Academy of the Fine Arts, the first art museum and school of fine arts in the country, showcasing a vast collection of 19th- and 20th-century American paintings and sculptures.
-Schedule a tour of the grand Masonic Temple of Philadelphia, home to a museum space filled with rare artifacts, including many linked to Founding Fathers Benjamin Franklin and George Washington.
+Schedule a tour of the grand Masonic Library and Museum of Pennsylvania, home to a museum space filled with rare artifacts, including many linked to Founding Fathers Benjamin Franklin and George Washington.